 Start as early as you can because the distance from Hanoi to Ha Giang is up to 320km and it would take you around 7 – 9 hours of driving.
 Before you go, check carefully the condition of your motorbike and prepare a repair kit.

-If you arrive in the city at late afternoon, you still have enough time to visit some interesting sites in the city like Cam Son mountain, Sung Khanh pagoda, explore around the town.
+If you arrive in the city in late afternoon, you still have enough time to visit some interesting sites in the city like Cam Son mountain, Sung Khanh pagoda, explore around the town.
 Stay overnight at Ha Giang city.

 Day 2: Ha Giang city – Quan Ba – Yen Minh – Dong Van